Given the right tools, digital transformations seem fairly straightforward, but adopting new technology is never straightforward.

 “The wave that is coming right now because of that [SAP] deadline [means] everybody in your neighborhood is moving to a new neighborhood, to a new house,” she said.
 “It’s not like some people are renovating; everybody is moving to a new neighborhood.”

-However, not all digital transformation projects take years.
+However, preparation for digital transformation projects does not have to take years.
 HARMAN recently launched a Celonis S4/HANA conversion.

 Customer service first